'It's like snow': UAE residents go ice chasing in Al Ain, RAK as temperatures near 0°C

 Sajjad said that although temperatures will rise from Monday, there is a chance of rain on Thursday.
 “According to the weather charts, the rain will cause temperatures to dip again,” he said.

 Sharjah resident Saji Sahadevan and his family went with three other families to Jebel Yibir on Saturday early morning to experience the cold weather.
 “We reached there around 5.30am and spent a couple of hours there,” he said.
-“The temperatures ranged between zero and one degrees during the entire time we were there.”
+“The temperatures ranged between 0 and 1°C during the entire time we were there.”

 The families who are regular adventurers, went to the mountaintop ready for a memorable experience.
 “We took our stove and cooked ourselves a meal,” he said.
 “We made karak tea and dosa (rice pancakes) from there for breakfast.
 It was a really great experience.”